Akshat-Jain/notes/notes/Initiatives.by-me.reading-group-postgres-14-internals.md

 ## Weekly Chapter Leaders

 We will have one person lead the discussion each week.
-They will send out an email by Sunday of that respective week recapping the chapter and sharing their thoughts.
+They will send out an email by Saturday of that respective week recapping the chapter and sharing their thoughts.
 It doesn't have to be exhaustive, could even be a couple of paragraphs - the main intent is to get the discussion going and give others a starting point to chime in.

 I'd love to see people interested in volunteering to lead a chapter.
 But if there aren't any leaders for a week, I'll take up this responsibility and get the discussion going.